EvoStream/ems_api_definition/_posts/2016-01-01-listIngestPoints.md

 - data – The data to parse
   - Listof pairs:
-    - privateStreamName –The privateStreamName which was set.
+    - privateStreamName –The private stream name which was set
-    - publicStreamName – The publicStreamName which was set
+    - publicStreamName – The public stream name which was set
 - description – Describes the result of parsing/executing the command